dsi-clinic/CMAP/README.md

 Before pushing changes to git, ensure that you're running `pre-commit run --all` to check your code against the linter.

 ## Repository Structure
+* train.py: code for training models
+* model.py: code defining model used for training
+*

 ### utils